prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 # Conditional Ad Units
 {:.no_toc}

-The `sizeConfig` feature is useful for [responsive ad designs]({{site.baseurl}}/dev-docs/publisher-api-reference.html#setConfig-Configure-Responsive-Ads), but a number of other scenarios are supported as well:
+The [global sizeConfig](/dev-docs/publisher-api-reference.html#setConfig-Configure-Responsive-Ads) and [Advanced Size Mapping](/dev-docs/modules/sizeMappingV2.html) features are useful for standard responsive ad designs, but a number of other scenarios are supported as well:

 * TOC
 {:toc}